scanozcan/scanozcan.github.io/index.md

 ## News

-**January 2026**: Our preprint on the metabolic dependencies of cells with centrosome amplification was published on bioRxiv.
+**January 2026**: Our preprint on the metabolic dependencies of cells with centrosome amplification was published on bioRxiv.<br>
 **January 2026**: Our preprint on the cell-cycle-dependent interactome of Nek2 was published on bioRxiv.

 {% if site.posts.size > 0 %}